 2307-OR (Shadow), adult male, black, 108 lbs., Wenaha, Grand County, died Sept.
 10 in Grand County

-* Captured in late August/early September 2024 and are being held before being released again
+* Captured in late August/early September 2024 and were released in January 2025

 -